 option_list='User=mtr,Password=mtr';

+Often, more parameters are available in the URL, such as the user name and password.
+Assuming the default host and schema are ‘localhost’ and ‘public’ this table can be alternatively created by:

+create table jt1 engine=connect table_type=JDBC tabname=t1

+connection='jdbc:postgresql:mtr?user=mtr&password=mtr';

 Note: In previous versions of JDBC, to obtain a connection, java first had to initialize the JDBC driver by calling the method Class.forName.
 In this case, see the documentation of your DBMS driver to obtain the name of the class that implements the interface java.sql.Driver.
 This name can be specified as an option DRIVER to be put in the option list.
 However, most modern JDBC drivers since version 4 are self-loading and do not require this option to be specified.
 Giving the driver class name is also required to retrieve a driver inside an executable jar file.

 The wrapper class also creates some required items and a statement class.
 Some characteristics of this statement will depend on the options specified when creating the table: